pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

          CAM0 :-|                         |-: CAM2

-        Fig: Top view of Camera Rig showing poisition of four cameras attached to it.
+        Fig: Top view of Camera Rig showing position of four cameras attached to it.
 The cameras face into the paper.